 Product research and development expenses consist primarily of: compensation and related benefits; the use of independent contractors for specific development projects; and an allocated portion of general overhead costs, including occupancy.
-During the first quarter of fiscal 1999, research and development expenses decreased to \$546,012 compared with \$1,450,491 in the comparable prior quarter as a result of a reduction of staff and use of outside contractors as major development projects were completed in the later portion of the prior fiscal year.
-The Company capitalized, in accordance with Statement of Financial Accounting Standards No. 86, \$75,000 and \$99,000 of product research and development costs in the first quarter of fiscal 1999 and 1998, respectively.
+During the second quarter of fiscal 1999, research and development expenses decreased to \$525,042 compared with \$948,122 in the comparable prior quarter and decreased to \$1,071,054 compared with \$2,398,613 in the comparable prior six months of 1998, as a result of a reduction of staff and use of outside contractors as major development projects were completed in the later portion of the prior fiscal year.
+The Company capitalized, in accordance with Statement of Financial Accounting Standards No. 86, \$150,000 and \$198,000 of product research and development costs in the first six months of fiscal 1999 and 1998, respectively.

 Interest income consists primarily of interest on invested cash.
-The decrease in interest income results from the sale of investment securities to fund operations and acquire fixed assets.
+The decrease in interest income results from the sale of investment securities and use of cash to fund operations and acquire fixed assets.